Google’s secretive ATAP lab is imagining the future of smart devices

 Though Livescribe attracted a cult following, the special paper always felt like an obstacle in the way of mass acceptance.
 Then again, a smart pen will only be interesting to the masses if it performs useful tasks that a 40¢ Paper Mate can’t.

 In the form I saw, Kauffmann’s prototype—which hasn’t yet undergone a miniaturization effort—is a bulbous contraption that looks more like a Popsicle than a pen.
 But it can already digitize writing without the use of special paper or other technological workarounds.
 And it works well enough for Kauffmann to explore its possibilities as a new interface for existing Google technologies.
-You can write words, for instance, then circle them to send them to the cloud to be converted into editable text, using the company’s handwriting-recognition engine.
+You can circle words to convert them into editable text, using the company’s handwriting-recognition engine.
 Or do math problems and have Google supply the answer.
 Or write in one language for translation into another.

 Then there’s the AI-infused software toy called Quick, Draw.
 Unveiled by Google in 2016, it asks you to doodle common items—such as a baseball or ambulance.
 It then has its algorithm guess what you’ve drawn, based on its crowdsourced data from all the other doodlers who have tried the service.
 Having plugged his pen into this service, Kauffmann invites me to try it out.

-When I quickly sketch a cat, the Quick, Draw algorithm thinks it’s a kangaroo—possibly because it’s whiskerless and standing up.
-Its confusion is not that big a big deal.
-At this point in its existence, Kauffmann’s pen is as much about starting conversations as anything else.
+When I sketch a cat, the Quick, Draw algorithm thinks it’s a kangaroo—possibly because it’s whiskerless and standing up.
+The software’s confusion is not that big a deal.
+At this point, Kauffmann’s pen is as much about starting conversations as anything else.

 He explains his approach to early prototypes: “I show it in a really rough stage, and if people sort of lean in and they get excited about a particular thing, that’s the thing I’ll dig into.
 And then I’ll try to understand the insight behind that?
 Is there a thing?
 Is it the translation?
 Is it the transcription?
 What part of this interaction is the part that’s really juicy?
 And I steer the research that way.”